Hydropunctaria orae

+Taxonomy

-Hydropunctaria orae is a species of saxicolous (rock-dwelling), crustose lichen in the family Verrucariaceae.
-It is a marine lichen.
-Found in Great Britain, it was formally described as a new species in 2012 by lichenologist Alan Orange.
+It was formally described as a new species in 2012 by the British lichenologist Alan Orange.
 The type specimen was collected near Haverfordwest (Pembrokeshire, Wales), where it was found growing on steep rocks on northwest-facing seashore.
 It has also been recorded in Ireland.
 The species epithet orae is derived from the Latin ora ("coast" or "edge").

-The lichen has a thin, dull mid green to dark greenish-grey thallus that is roughened by tiny warts (punctae) measuring 20–40 μm wide.
+While superficially similar to other species in the genus Hydropunctaria, molecular studies have confirmed it as a distinct species.
+H. orae is most closely related to H. aractina, with the two species being difficult to distinguish without DNA analysis.
+The supposed separate geographical distributions of these species may provide a clue to their identity when molecular data is unavailable.